Zoraptera

-The insect order Zoraptera, commonly known as angel insects, contains small and soft bodied insects with two forms: winged with wings sheddable as in termites, dark and with eyes (compound) and ocelli (simple); or wingless, pale and without eyes or ocelli.
+Zoraptera is an order of insects, sometimes called angel insects or ground lice.
+They are small and soft bodied insects with two forms: winged with wings sheddable as in termites, dark and with eyes (compound) and ocelli (simple); or wingless, pale and without eyes or ocelli.
 They have a characteristic nine-segmented beaded (moniliform) antenna.
-They have mouthparts adapted for chewing and are mostly found under bark, in dry wood or in leaf litter.
+Their mouthparts are adapted for chewing and are mostly found under bark, in dry wood or in leaf litter, where they largely feed on fungus and detritus.
+The order is found on most continents, but are absent in places like Canada, New Zealand, Australia and Europe.